Preparing for a Successful Home Study

 " style="line-height: 1.6em; width: 100%; margin: 5px;" />

 Are you concerned about the adoption home study?
 If yes, you’re not alone.
 Many hopeful parents wonder how to “pass” a home study for adoption.
 In fact, it’s one of the most common questions the specialists at American Adoptions hear from families considering adoption.

 It makes sense why there is so much concern around this step of the adoption process.
 It is one of the longest steps — the home study is a small process unto itself.
 It can also be intimidating to have someone you don’t know very well reviewing your whole life.

 We created this guide for how to pass a home study for adoption to help ease some of that concern.
 Any hopeful adoptive family can complete the home study with minimal stress.
 It just takes the right preparation, guidance and these adoption home study tips.

 As you’re reading, you may have more questions about how to prepare for a home study.
-We’re committed to helping you, which is why you can get more free information online at any time to speak with an adoption specialist who will be happy to answer your specific questions.
-In the meantime, let’s get to some adoption home study tips.
+We’re committed to helping you, which is why you can select your state below at any time to speak with an adoption specialist who will be happy to answer your specific questions.

 Preparing for the Home Study